MLOps-Group-2/Breast_Cancer_Segmentation/README.md

 on a segmentation of medical images to highlight presence of breast cancer.
 To accomplish this we use the [Breast cancer semantic segmentation dataset](https://www.kaggle.com/datasets/whats2000/breast-cancer-semantic-segmentation-bcss/data) provided on kaggle.
-The framework used to train the model is [MONAI](https://monai.io/) with the intent of a UNET architecture which is popular for image segmentation
+The framework used to train the model is [MONAI](https://monai.io/) with the intent of a UNET architecture which is popular for image segmentation in the medical domain.

 ![ML canvas](reports/ml-canvas-1.png "ML Canvas")